populse/mri_conv/README.md

 To download the latest 'development' version, click [here](https://github.com/populse/mri_conv/archive/devpt.zip) or 'Download ZIP' in 'Clone or download'.

 # Release history

+<p></p>

+	14/09/2021 : version 21.7.1a
+	Bugs fixed:
+		- Philips : problem with bvec, bval files fixed Features added:
+		- Dicom : export to Nifti in windowless mode
+	Other:
+		- ImageJ : update to version 1.53j, some plugins removed

+<p></p>

 	18/05/2021 : version 21.6.1a
 	Bugs fixed: